In this guide, we’ll be diving into how to edit moody portraits in Lightroom.

 Pre-shoot planning example:

-After you have successfully captured a moody photo, it’s time to dive into the edit within Lightroom to further enhance the “moodiness” of the photo.
+After you have successfully captured a moody photo, it’s time to dive into the edit within Lightroom further to enhance the “moodiness” of the photo.

-2. Basic Exposure Adjustments
+2. Basic exposure adjustments

-The first adjustments I always make when editing a moody photo in Lightroom, deal with the basic exposure adjustments.
+The first adjustments I always make when editing a moody photo in Lightroom are the basic exposure adjustments.
+Adjustments are made to the exposure, highlights, shadows, whites, and blacks.

+When I edit my moody photos in Lightroom for Instagram, I prefer to have my image darker to give it a more moody vibe.
 Because of this, my photo will most often exist on the left half of the histogram — having a greater amount of shadows, blacks, and a bit underexposed (personal preference):

-3. Temperature Adjustment Panel
+3. Temperature adjustment panel

 The temperature adjustment panel will allow you to add either a blue or golden tone and a green or pinkish tint to your image.

-When editing moody photos, I tend to bump both sliders to the left which means I add a blue, cool effect, and a green tint to my image.
+This is a great panel to add preliminary color to your image and create an overall atmosphere for your photo.
+When editing moody photos, I tend to bump both sliders to the left, which means I add a blue, cool effect and a green tint to my image.

 These colors tend to go well together because they have an analogous color harmony:

+I also adjust the temperature panel this way because cooler shades are often representative of “moody” photos.
 Just be sure not to bring the sliders all the way down.
-You will want to add this adjustment subtly to add a hint of blue and green to the image without ruining the rest of the colors in the photograph.
+You will want to add this adjustment subtly to add a hint of blue and green to the image without ruining the rest of the photograph's colors.

-After you have made adjustments to the temperature, it’s time to dive into the tone curve.
+We will be adjusting each color when discussing the color adjustments panel.
+After you have adjusted the temperature, it’s time to dive into the tone curve.

-4. Tone Curve Adjustments
+4. Tone curve adjustments

 Adjustments to the tone curve will add that depth and pop that can turn an average-looking photograph into a professional-looking one.

 Adjustments to the tone curve can help further enhance the moodiness of your image.
+I always like to create the S-shaped tone curve adjustment, which is also the most popular among other photographers.

+This tone curve increases the highlights and drops the shadows, allowing for more contrast to take effect.
 After you have adjusted the tone curve to your liking, it’s time to dive into the color adjustments panel.

-5. Color Adjustments Panel
+5. Color adjustments panel

 The color adjustments panel is my favorite panel.

 This panel will allow you to tweak the individual colors within your image, allowing for greater control over the color scheme that you want in your photo.
+When deciding what color scheme to use for my photo, I always first consider the existing colors in my photograph.

-Once I understand and find the existing tone within my photo, that’s when I enhance its natural, already existing tone, to create those moody tones.
+For the most part, I can break all the photos I have shot down into one of two categories: a photo with warm tones or a photo with cool tones.
+Once I understand and find the existing tone within my photo, that’s when I enhance its natural, already existing tone to create those moody tones.

 Once you identify the existing tone within your image, it is up to you to decide what color harmony you want within your photograph.
+A website/tool I love to use to help me better craft the color harmony within my photo, as previously mentioned, is Adobe Color:

+I love taking advantage of the color wheel that they provide.
 From here, you can choose whether you want analogous, monochromatic, complementary, or any of the other color harmonies they provide.

-For my example, I will be going with an analogous color harmony, so I will want the majority of the colors in my photo to be more on the bluish and greenish side.
+This color wheel will be your best friend when you are trying to implement principles of color theory within your photograph.
+For my example, I will be going with an analogous color harmony, so I want the majority of the colors in my photo to be more bluish and greenish.

 The warmer colors consist of reds, oranges, yellows, and greens: